Asir Mountains

 The Asir Mountains (جِبَال عَسِيْر, jibāl ʿasīr; [d͡ʒɪbaːl ʕasiːr] ('Difficult')) is a mountainous region in southwestern Saudi Arabia running parallel to the Red Sea.
-It comprises areas in the Asir Region of Saudi Arabia, however it also generally includes areas near the Yemeni border.
+It comprises areas in the Asir Province, but generally, it also includes areas near the border with Yemen.
 The mountains cover approximately 40,000 mi2 and consists of mountains, plains, and valleys of the Arabian highlands.
-Sensu lato, they are part of the Sarawat Mountains, defining the latter as the mountain range which runs parallel to the Tihamah throughout the western portion of the Arabian Peninsula, particularly the western parts of Saudi Arabia and Yemen.
+Broadly, they are part of the Sarawat Mountains, defining the latter as the mountain range which runs parallel to the Tihamah throughout the western portion of the Arabian Peninsula, particularly the western parts of Saudi Arabia and Yemen.

 Geology

 The mountains consist primarily of sedimentary rock, limestone, sandstone and shale, of Jurassic, Cretaceous and Paleogene origin on a Precambrian granitic basement.

 Climate and agriculture

 The region has the highest average rainfall of Saudi Arabia due to largely seasonal rain.
 Average rainfall can range from 600 mm to over 1000 mm per year, in wet regions.
 The eastern plains and plateaus receive much lower amounts, from 500 mm to below 100 mm per year.

 The region's crops, most of which are cultivated on steeply terraced mountainsides, include wheat, coffee, cotton, indigo, ginger, vegetables, and palms.
 The region also supports cattle, sheep, goats, and camels.